Kong/docs.konghq.com/app/gateway/2.7.x/plan-and-deploy/hybrid-mode/hybrid-mode-setup.md

 {% endnavtab %}
 {% endnavtabs %}

-Note that the control plane still needs a database (Postgres or Cassandra) to store the central configurations, although the database never needs to be accessed by data plane nodes.
+Note that the control plane still needs a database to store the central configurations, although the database never needs to be accessed by data plane nodes.
 You may run multiple control plane nodes to provide load balancing and redundancy, as long as they all point to the same